visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

     ...
     tn1 tn2 ... tncn

-The field data section begines with a single line that starts with the keywords `FIELD` and `FieldData` followed by the number of fields.
+The field data section begins with a single line that starts with the keywords `FIELD` and `FieldData` followed by the number of fields.
 Next come the fields.
 Each field starts with a single line with the field name, the number of components, the number of tuples and the data type.